rhysnewell/fast-nnt/README.md

 fast_nnt neighbour_net -t 4 -i test/data/large_dist_matrix.csv -d output_dir -o prefix -O huson2023
 ```

+### Output

+The output will include a nexus file containing the split network and network layout.

 ### Known issues
 - Floating point drift in the CGNR function, as observed in the smoke_30 test.